ljw1004/csharpspec/csharp/attributes.md

 [SimpleAttribute] interface Interface1 {...}
 ```

-`AttributeUsage` has a named parameter (§17.1.2) called `AllowMultiple`, which indicates whether the attribute can be specified more than once for a given entity.
+`AttributeUsage` has a named parameter ([Positional and named parameters](attributes.md#positional-and-named-parameters)) called `AllowMultiple`, which indicates whether the attribute can be specified more than once for a given entity.
 If `AllowMultiple` for an attribute class is true, then that attribute class is a ***multi-use attribute class***, and can be specified more than once on an entity.
 If `AllowMultiple` for an attribute class is false or it is unspecified, then that attribute class is a ***single-use attribute class***, and can be specified at most once on an entity.

 The example